 The Company has not yet generated revenue.
-During the year ended September 30, 2012 the Company spent approximately \$25,000 per month on operations, professional fees and governance up to the end of January, 2013.
+During the year ended September 30, 2012 the Company spent approximately \$25,000 per month on operations, professional fees and governance.
 This spending rate of the Company has been fairly consistent since the Company began operations in May, 2010.